6eDesign/svelte-calendar/README.md

 # svelte-calendar
 A small date picker built with Svelte.
-WIP.
+Demo available here: [svelte-calendar](https://6edesign.github.io/svelte-calendar/)

+## Developing/Modifying Svelte-Calendar Guide:
 *Note that you will need to have [Node.js](https://nodejs.org) installed.*

-## Get started

 Install the dependencies...